amutawabh/subcription_management_system_FrontEnd/README.md

 3. As an admin, I want to view all client subscriptions in a dashboard to monitor their statuses.
 4. As an employee, I want to add new client subscriptions with details such as name, contact info, start date, and expiration date.
 5. As an employee, I want to view a dashboard that displays all

-# Project Objectives

-Centralized Subscription Tracking: Input and manage all client subscriptions with details such as start and end dates.

-ser Management: Grant administrators the ability to add, manage, and remove employees with access to the system.

 # Pseudo Code